 These reasons, however, are not good enough to justify the loss of life.
 Nothing is.
 There have been many more tower climber deaths in the industry in the last few months, which is worrying many people.
 In 2013, thirteen individual tower climbers were killed at work sites, which was a larger number of tower climbers than those that died in 2011 and 2012 combined.
 It is only May, and already another four tower climbers have died in 2014.

-The majority of tower climbers that die during working perish due to falls from a ridiculously high distance.
+The majority of tower climbers deaths occur due to falls from a ridiculously high distance.
 However, two of those that have died in the last fourteen months were killed when a tower collapsed on top of them in West Virginia, and that was not the end of the incident, a fire fighter died trying to aid the tower climber, and another two tower workers were highly injured due to the destruction.
 Some have argued that tower climbers have a risk of having a fatality thirty times more likely than the average American worker, which is quite a scary prospect.

 Many people believe that tower climbers are paid such high amounts of money per year as partly ‘danger money’, just as surgeons are paid a lot of money because they run the risk of sadly not being able to save someone on the table.
 It is also why tower climbers should always be covered by a high amount of insurance, to protect them for any potential health costs and to help them live for the rest of their lives if they cannot work again.
 However, this money can never be enough to cover the loss of a loved one.